 At 18 she finished 5th in her first CCI3* at Blair Castle, at 20 completed her first Badminton, and at 21 finished 4th individually and won team gold at the Young Rider European Championships with Little Beau.
 Having graduated from Edinburgh University in 2011 with a 2:1 in English Literature, Charlotte moved from her native Scotland to Gloucestershire, in order to have all the facilities, events and best possible training at her fingertips.

-The move has paid off and Charlotte has been placed consistently on the International stage.
-Out of Africa has a number of 3* accolades to his name, but really proved himself to be world class by finishing 5th and best of the British at Luhmuhlen CCI4* in 2012; the pair were selected as one of the reserves for the Senior Europeans that year.
+The move has paid off and Charlotte has been placed consistently on the International stage ever since.
+The family’s homebred Out of Africa took the limelight initially, recording a number of 3* accolades before really proving himself to be world class finishing 5th and best of the British at Luhmuhlen CCI4* in 2012; the pair were selected as one of the reserves for the Senior Europeans later that year, and again in 2015.
+They completed a total of four 4* events before ‘Zulu’ was retired in 2016.

 Charlotte also has an expanding role in the media.
-In 2010 she made her TV debut, co-presenting for the BBC at Blair Castle International Horse Trials, and on a journalistic note she has been a regular correspondent for Horse and Hound and Eventing magazines over the last five years.
+In 2010 she made her TV debut, co-presenting for the BBC at Blair Castle International Horse Trials, and on a journalistic note she has been a regular correspondent for Horse and Hound and Eventing magazines over the years.

-If you would like to feel the thrill of being part of the team, please don’t hesitate to get in touch!
+If you would like to feel the thrill of being part of the team, either as an owner or a sponsor, please don’t hesitate to get in touch!

 “We enjoyed some really outstanding riding, even from the first timers who must of been slightly daunted at the size of their first Badminton course.
 My performance of the day?
 Charlotte Agnew – just 20 years old.
 Watch that girl.”